Here are some common questions and answers about Long Island Elite Football.

 What is the point of the Elite program?

-Name another sport, and you will find that there are countless opportunities on Long Island for those athletes to improve, gain exposure, and travel to play in national scale events with the best and against the best.
+Name another sport, and you will find that there are countless opportunities on Long Island for those athletes to improve and develop their skillset, gain exposure, and travel to play in national events with the best and against the best.
 This Long Island Elite program is that for FOOTBALL.
-The volunteers of this non-profit organization work tirelessly to feed the ambitions of children who live, eat, and breathe football.
-We encourage mult-sport participation.
-We are against kids banging helmets year-round.
-That’s not what this is about.
-This is about developing young football players and giving them the same opportunities in football as they might have in Lacrosse, Soccer, or another sport.
+The volunteers of this organization work tirelessly to feed the ambitions of children who live, eat, and breathe football.
+The Elite National Team Program develops young football players, and gives them the same opportunities in football as they might have in Lacrosse, Soccer, or another sport.
 This type of football program is not a new concept, it’s only new to Long Island.
 There are countless success models in the powerhouse football states.
 Two great examples are Connecticut 5 Star Elite and Massachusetts Elite.
 Mass Elite has won numerous National Championships.

 You said this is a year-round program, what is that about?

-Name another sport, and you will find that there are countless opportunities on Long Island for those athletes to attend year-round camps, clinics, and gain training.
+There are countless opportunities on Long Island for those athletes to attend year-round camps, clinics, and gain training.
 You have programs like SUSA and Red Bulls in Soccer, Team 91 and Express in Lacrosse…… THIS program is that for FOOTBALL.
-Besides forming all-star teams for pre-season and post-season play and representing Long Island in National events; the LIE program also offers clinics, camps, and training year round to cultivate players and help them achieve excellence.
-Some of our teams also play spring football.
+The Long Island Elite National Team program brings together the top talent in the region to compete in National events.
+We offer clinics, camps, and year round training opportunities to cultivate players and help them achieve excellence.
+Our teams play all-year long like they do in the powerhouse football states.
 Long Island Elite Football is your one stop program for becoming the best football player you can be.
 It is the home of EXCELLENCE!
-There are numerous year-round training opportunites for players through our LIE coaches with Revolution Athletics, Athletic Movement Protocol (AMP), Superior Athletics, Pioneeer Fit Athletica, and Professional Training.
+There are numerous year-round training opportunites for players through our coaches at Revolution Athletics, and PEAK Performance.
 There are all sorts of player development opportunities in our program, and most of them are also open to the public.

 Can anyone participate?
 Are there tryouts?

-There are no tryouts for most of our clinics, training camps, combines, and other developmental programs, they are open to the public.
-The Long Island Elite National Teams, do require tryouts.
-Events that require tryouts are noted specifically.
+The Long Island Elite National Team program is very competitive and does require tryouts.
+There are no tryouts for the Spring Camp Team and most of our clinics, training camps, combines, and other programs, they are open to the public.

 Are the camps, clinics, etc., mandatory for National Team players?